 People who choose a motorcycle as a mode of transportation have the same rights to safety as motorists in cars, trucks, and commercial vehicles.
-Motorcyclists are far more exposed to the dangers of collisions because of the open-air nature of their vehicles.
+However, motorcyclists are far more exposed to the dangers of collisions because of the open-air nature of their vehicles.

 The Roads of Dallas Claim Motorcyclists’ Lives

-- The death of a motorcyclist and their passenger at the hands of a pickup truck driver, who fled the scene and was determined to be intoxicated at the time of the accident, as reported by CBS Dallas-Fort Worth
+- The death of a motorcyclist and their passenger at the hands of a pickup truck driver, who fled the scene and was determined to be intoxicated at the time of the accident, as reported by CBS Dallas-Fort Worth.

 - The hospitalization of a motorcycle-riding police officer, who was blocking oncoming traffic from a previous accident when he was struck by a vehicle, as reported by NBC 5 Dallas-Fort Worth

-- A motorcyclist, who died after a vehicle turned left in front of them, as reported by The Dallas Morning News
+- A motorcyclist who died after a vehicle turned left in front of them, as reported by The Dallas Morning News

 Motorcyclists Deserve Attention

 One of the reasons why motorcyclists may be prone to getting struck by other motorists is a motorcycle’s relative lack of size.
 Because they may not see a motorcyclist, a motorist may:

 - Change lanes in a way that directly strikes a motorcyclist or causes the motorcyclist to stop abruptly, which can cause ejection from the bike.

 - Turn across an intersection in front of an oncoming motorcycle.